Hotel cleaning equipment: the four essentials functions of the PDIR process cleaning

 PDIR cleaning really comes into its own when the timings of all four types of cleaning are coordinated as part of a well-organised process.
 As long as this cleaning system is used regularly, savings can be made on the time, materials and staff resources allocated to daily maintenance, whilst ensuring that the building retains its value.

 Preventative cleaning: Keeping outside areas spotless

-Daily maintenance cleaning: For hygiene and a squeaky clean image
+Daily maintenance cleaning: ensure hygiene and a flawless image

 Daily maintenance cleaning is part of the routine in a hotel, helping to achieve the desired level of cleanliness and thereby ensuring that guests and employees feel happy and at ease.
 It is also a necessity that avoids permanent damage being caused by dirt being left to stick onto surfaces, meaning it lengthens their service life quite considerably.